TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

       .. versionadded:: 3.4

-   The class provides the following concrete implementations of the abstract methods of :class:`Policy`:
+   The kundi provides the following concrete implementations of the abstract methods of :class:`Policy`: